 Being designed with scientists in mind, LaTeX helps you number equations and refer to them in text, organize references and cite them in text, include graphics and tables, and much of this is done automatically.
-Once you get used you will want to write even simple memos with LaTeX, but if all you need is to write simple memos you probably don;t want to spend the time and effort it takes to learn it.
+Once you get used you will want to write even simple memos with LaTeX, but if all you need is to write simple memos you probably don't want to spend the time and effort it takes to learn it.

 The course is hands-on.
-I hope you all bring your laptop to class so we can work real time with laTeX and learn together.
+You are expected to bring your laptop to class so we can work real time with LaTeX and learn together.

 There are many resources at your disposal for learning LaTeX.
 You can find a variety of books in the library and the bookstore.
-But we don;t have to spend money.
+There really is no need to spend your hard earned money on these books.
 For a textbook we will use the readily available LaTeX Wiki book.
 By the way, this text in red is a live link: click on it.
 You can consult it on-line or download the pdf version, or both.
 For our purposes this not only suffices, but it has too much information.
-I will guide you through it (that;s what they pay me to do!) but you are welcome and encouraged to do more: read it and get additional insights into how the program works and its capabilities.
+I will guide you through it (that's what you pay me to do!) but you are welcome and encouraged to do more: read it and get additional insights into how the program works and its capabilities.